Invention of the integrated circuit: Commercialization attempts

 In autumn 1958, Texas Instruments introduced the yet non-patented idea of Kilby to military customers.
-While most divisions rejected it as unfit to the existing concepts, the US Air Force decided that this technology complies with their molecular electronics program, and ordered production of prototype ICs, which Kilby named "functional electronic blocks".
+While most divisions rejected it as unfit to the existing concepts, the US Air Force decided that this technology complied with their molecular electronics program, and ordered production of prototype ICs, which Kilby named "functional electronic blocks".
 Westinghouse added epitaxy to the Texas Instruments technology and received a separate order from the US military in January 1960.

-In October 1961, Texas Instruments built for the Air Force a demonstration "molecular computer" with a 300-bit memory based on the #587 ICs of Kilby.
-Harvey Kreygon packed this computer into a volume of a little over 100 cm3.
-In December 1961, the Air Force accepted the first analog device created within the molecular electronics program – a radio receiver.
-It uses costly ICs, which had less than 10–12 components and a high percentage of failed devices.
-This generated an opinion that ICs can only justify themselves for aerospace applications.
-However, the aerospace industry rejected those ICs for the low radiation hardness of their mesa transistors.

 In April 1960, Texas Instruments announced multivibrator #502 as the world's first integrated circuit available on the market.
 The company assured that contrary to the competitors they actually sell their product, at a price of US$450 per unit or US$300 for quantities larger than 100 units.
 However, the sales began only in the summer of 1961, and the price was higher than announced.
-The#502 schematic contained two transistors, four diodes, six resistors and two capacitors, and repeated the traditional discrete circuitry.
+The #502 schematic contained two transistors, four diodes, six resistors and two capacitors, and repeated the traditional discrete circuitry.
 The device contained two Si strips of 5 mm length inside a metal-ceramic housing.
 One strip contained input capacitors; the other accommodated mesa transistors and diodes, and its grooved body was used as six resistors.
 Gold wires acted as interconnections.

+In October 1961, Texas Instruments built for the Air Force a demonstration "molecular computer" with a 300-bit memory.
+Kilby's colleague Harvey Cragon packed this computer into a volume of a little over 100 cm3, using 587 ICs to replace around 8,500 transistors and other components that would be needed to perform the equivalent function.
+In December 1961, the Air Force accepted the first analog device created within the molecular electronics program – a radio receiver.
+It uses costly ICs, which had less than 10–12 components and a high percentage of failed devices.
+This generated an opinion that ICs can only justify themselves for aerospace applications.
+However, the aerospace industry rejected those ICs for the low radiation hardness of their mesa transistors.